Law students, please go here.

 Please contact firstname.lastname@example.org if your attendance plans have changed since you submitted your graduation application as the seating charts for the ceremonies are created with this information.

 If we don't know you're coming to commencement, you will not have a seat.
 Additionally, if we think you're attending, and you don't, there will be an empty seat with your name on it (literally).

-Please review each element of the program closely—including the honors sections as you will be held accountable to your review (if there is an error in the final program and you did not notify us, we will not reprint the program).
+This is your opportunity to review the commencement program before it goes to print for the event.
+Please review each element of the program closely—including the honors sections, as you will be accountable for your review (if there is an error in the final program and you did not notify us, we will not reprint the program).

 Students, please take some time to proof read the program for the following:

-If there is something you would like updated, please email email@example.com with the corrections by the end of the business day on Tuesday, April 28th, 2015.
+If there is something you would like updated, please email email@example.com with the corrections by the deadlines below.

 ADDITIONAL NOTES FOR GRADUATES:

 I. If you have not filed a graduation application by Wednesday, February 15th, there is no guarantee that your name will appear in the commencement program because of printing/proofreading deadlines.
 Please file your application ASAP.
 Your graduation application not only gets your name listed in the program, it also assures you a seat among the graduates from your college during the commencement ceremony and assures that the college will process your degree release in a timely manner.

 II.
 According to a Faculty Senate ruling from Spring 2005, colleges will not be able to "release your degree" if you have an Incomplete grade (I) earned in any course from Spring 2005 to the present time.
 Until your degree is released, no diploma will be mailed and your transcript will not say you have graduated.
 Keep this in mind as you complete this semester's work.